ConfederacyOfGaia/Gaia/magic-items.md

 - The green gem adds 1d4 poison damage on a successful hit, and the target must make a Constitution saving throw or gain the **poisoned** condition for 1 minute.

 #### The Thunderscream Warglaive

-#### XXX's Fist

-The head of this rough-cast mace is fashioned into the shape of a crude fist.

 ##### Attunement Bonus